Boat Test

 The flip side is that because of this platform share Fairline has built a couple of hundred 50s in one of the three guises so the quality and consistency of the build are very good indeed.
 Fairline's reputation for quality and attention to detail shines through and there is an impressive amount of flexibility regarding the layout, which is pretty unique for a production boat of this size.

-The black flybridge moulding is the most striking aspect of the exterior design, the purpose of which is to trick the eye and lower the boat's visual height.
-It works, too, with only Princess's F55 rivalling the Squadron for the most pleasing proportions in the sector.
+The black flybridge molding is the most striking aspect of the exterior design, the purpose of which is to trick the eye and lower the boat's visual height.
+It works, too, with only Princess's F55 rivaling the Squadron for the most pleasing proportions in the sector.

 Interior Accommodation